 Pioneer Provisions is a free pantry/grocery service on campus for students experiencing food insecurity.
 All currently enrolled UW-Platteville students are eligible to utilize Pioneer Provisions, and should come during the scheduled open hours and bring their campus card.
 Pioneer Provisions is set up in a shopping-style format, so students can grab a shopping bag, or bring their own, and take what they need.
 Some high-demand items may be restricted.
 Volunteer staff are present during open hours to assist with questions or special requests.

-Pioneer Provisions stocks non-perishable food items and hygiene items in several categories, including:
+Pioneer Provisions stocks food and hygiene items including:

 Pioneer Provisions will not require you to report income or complete any eligibility paperwork to receive food.
 We do request that students swipe their Pioneer Passport ID card when visiting.
 When you swipe, we store a 16-digit number to help us record the date and time of the visit.
 We use this information to keep track of the number of visits we have and the peak usage times.
 Your personal information is protected; all data is reported in aggregate with no unique identifying information attached.